Archive for July, 2013

 - Visit Nairobi: Kenya’s capital city offers a variety of exciting happenings for tourists.
 The metropolitan area contains a diverse mix of people, shops, and restaurants in addition to bustling markets and a lively nightlife.
 For a shopping opportunity with a special twist, visit the Kazuri (means “small and beautiful” in Swahili) Bead factory, which provides employment, health care, and other services to more than 300 mostly single mothers.
 And don’t miss the Langata Giraffe Center, established to protect the endangered Rothschild Giraffe.

-For more information about what it’s like to visit Kenya, visit our website.
+For more information about what it’s like to visit Kenya, visit check out our tours.